Monmouth University's First-Generation College Celebration

 Click here to learn more about the Higher Education Act of 1965, the creation of Federal TRIO programs, and the history of National First-Generation College Celebration.

-In 2017 and 2018, institutions from across the nation celebrated first-generation students, faculty, and staff on November 8 and highlighted the important contributions made within the campus communities.
+For the past three years institutions from across the nation celebrated first-generation students, faculty, and staff on November 8 and highlighted the important contributions made within the campus communities.
 From keynote speakers and brown bag lunches to launching awareness campaigns and new strategic plans, the opportunities for celebrations are endless.
 At many institutions, November 8 events have grown to week-long, or even month-long celebrations.
-We hope you are also planning a celebration for 2019!
+We hope you are also planning a celebration for 2020!
 Below, you will find profiles from many of the institutions who have hosted celebration events to spark your planning and creativity.
 Be sure to share your plans with the Center, too!

 To support the many ways that institutions (who have been granted Federal TRIO funds) are participating in the First-Generation College Celebration, the Council for Opportunity in Education created this resource.
 Through this resource, you will understand that each TRIO project’s regulations describe three areas where supplies are allowable costs: supplies needed for project recordkeeping, supplies needed for project administration, and supplies needed for participant development, or delivering services to participants.